project-flotta/flotta-device-worker-ng/README.md

 # Flotta device worker

-This is an _unofficial_ implementation of the device-worker for (Project Flotta)[https://project-flotta.io/].
+This is an _unofficial_ implementation of the device-worker for [Project Flotta](https://project-flotta.io/).

 ## Rationale